Apply ByFall Priority: March 1; Final: Aug 1 | Spring Priority: Oct 1; Final: Dec 1

 - Public Health, Health Care Administration, Insurance

 Meet Jeff Olsen Krengel

-I work with prospective students interested in our applied undergraduate majors (Construction Management, Health Services Management, and Information Technology Infrastructure) or designing their own degree program (Health & Wellbeing Sciences, Inter-College Program, and Multidisciplinary Studies).
+I work with prospective students interested in our undergraduate applied science majors and those who want to design their own degree program.
 I’m available to answer your questions and help you find a program that meets your needs.

 In my free time, I can be found reading, running with my son, or visiting a brewery.
 I am an avid sports fan cheering for the Green Bay Packers, Minnesota United FC, and Liverpool FC.